-Routine supervision to general direction is provided by the Manager, Admissions & Graduate Research Operations and the Student Support Team Leader.
-The incumbent is expected to work independently although some tasks involve working closely with the other members of the Learning and Teaching Unit and other Faculty Units and staff.
+Routine supervision to general direction is provided by the Student Support Team Leader.
+The incumbent is expected to work both independently and as part of the student support team.
+Some tasks will also involve working closely with the other members of the Learning and Teaching Unit and other Faculty Units and staff.
 Matters that may affect the standing of the University or its research objectives are referred to senior colleagues as appropriate.